learn-co-curriculum/cssi-7.5-gae-forms/README.md

 ###STUDENT NOTES
 #### HTML Forms (review)

-The form element has two attributes.
+The form element has two attributes: method and action.
 * The method attribute specifies the HTTP method (GET or POST) to be used when submitting the forms.
   * When you use GET, the form data will be visible in the page's url
   * When you use POST, the submitted data is not visible in the page address
-* The action tells what script to run or which page to return to once the submit button is pressed.
-Since the handler in the python code takes care of the response, don't need to worry about the action attribute and leave it blank.
+* The action attribute tells what script to run or which page to return to once the submit button is pressed.
+Since the handler in the python code takes care of the response, don't worry about the action attribute and leave it blank.

 ```
 	<form method="post" action ="">